 All game bird hunters contribute to the fund when they buy their annual hunting licence because $2 goes directly to the programme.

 The stamp programme was established with the assistance of the Governor–General and Minister of Conservation.

 Collectors and the general public can also purchase stamp art products.
 These include a first day cover and Limited Edition Artist Print and the money from purchases goes to the fund.
 The stamps are marketed by New Zealand Post.

 By purchasing a stamp of any of the listed items you will be contributing directly to wildlife conservation.

 Click on the following link to view the current and previous Game Bird Habitat Stamps.

 The New Zealand Game Bird Habitat Trust Board

-The New Zealand Game Bird Habitat Trust Board is a charitable body that was set up to receive and distribute the proceeds of the Game Bird Habitat Stamp program.
+The New Zealand Game Bird Habitat Trust Board is a charitable body that was set up to receive and distribute the proceeds of the Game Bird Habitat Stamp programme.

 Each year the board invites any person or organisation to apply for funds from the trust for the protection, enhancement or creation of game bird habitat.

-Fish & Game New Zealand administers the program on behalf of the Trust Board.
+Fish & Game New Zealand administers the programme on behalf of the Trust Board.